yduf/yduf.github.io/_posts/2022-08-19-solve-quadratic.md

 An additional issue to be considered is the accurate computation of the term $b²-4ac$.
 It is examined in detail by [William Kahan (2004)](https://people.eecs.berkeley.edu/~wkahan/Qdrtcs.pdf).

+The discriminant $ b^{2}-4ac$ needs to be computed in arithmetic of twice the precision of the result (e.g. quad precision if the final result is to be accurate to full double precision).

-[Recent follow-up work](https://hal.inria.fr/ensl-00649347/en) to Kahan's note looked at the more general issue of computing the difference of two products $ab-cd$.
+[Recent follow-up work (2013)](https://hal.inria.fr/ensl-00649347/en) to Kahan's note looked at the more general issue of computing the difference of two products $ab-cd$.

 This makes use of the fused multiply-add operation, or _FMA_ ...
 FMA computes $a*b+c$ using the full product (neither rounded nor truncated in any way) and applies a single rounding at the end.